jonbgallant/katacoda-scenarios/iotedgedev-intro/step3.md

+The Azure IoT Edge Dev Tool is a Python script that will speed up your IoT Edge development process.

+> Python, Pip, Docker and the DotNet SDK have already been installed for you.

-Execute the following command to scaffold out an Azure IoT Edge Project.
+Execute the following command to install the Azure IoT Edge Dev Tool

-`iotedgedev project --create edgeproject`{{execute}}
+`pip install azure-iot-edge-dev-tool`{{execute}}